What is the Radiation Biology and Physics Undergraduate Research Summer Program?

 Department of Radiation Oncology

-Two medical workers prepare equipment.
+Two medical workers in blue scrubs prepare equipment.

 The University of Iowa Department of Radiation Oncology faculty and staff take pride in employing the most up-to-date techniques for diagnosis and treatment, advancing the field of radiation oncology through first-rate research and development, and delivering superior education and training to the next generation of clinicians.